zadarastorage/zadara-examples/k8s/eksd/README.md

     * Key-pair for the bastion server (either import or create a new one)
     * Key-Pair for the master servers (can be the same)
     * Key-Pair for the worker agents (can be the same)
-    * AWS programmatic credentials (access key & secret key) with tenant-admin & AWS MemberFullAccess + IAMFullAccess permissions for the relevant project
+    * AWS programmatic credentials (access key & secret key) with tenant-admin, AWS MemberFullAccess & IAMFullAccess permissions for the relevant project

 ## Step 1: Automated infrastructure deployment (Terraform)
 * Go to the `infra-terraform` directory